eoger/issues-bouncer/README.md

 # issues-bouncer

-A bot that automaticly un-assigns people from issues without pull requests 2 weeks after they assigned themselves.
+A bot that automatically un-assigns people from issues without pull requests 2 weeks after they assigned themselves.

 ## Setup